 Upon Tunisia’s request and following an ex-ante evaluation , the European Commission proposed in December 2013 up to EUR 250 million in macro-financial assistance (MFA) loans (read the proposal ).
 The aim of the MFA loans was to help Tunisia cover its external financing needs in 2014 and 2015, as well as encourage reforms aimed at improving the investment climate and fostering trade and regulatory convergence with the EU, thereby supporting the ultimate objective of creating the conditions for sustainable and inclusive economic growth.

 The European Parliament and Council approved the MFA on 15 May 2014 and increased the amount to EUR 300 million (read the Decision here).
 The Loan Facility Agreement and Memorandum of Understanding were signed between July and September 2014, and ratified by the Tunisian Parliament in March 2015.
 The Commission approved the disbursement of the first tranche (EUR 100 million in loans) on 14 April 2015, and the disbursement of the second tranche (EUR 100 million in loans) on 16 November 2015.
-The final tranche is expected to be disbursed in the second quarter of 2016, subject to the agreed conditions being met.
+The final tranche is expected to be disbursed in the second half of 2016, subject to the agreed conditions being met.

 The new MFA programme is intended to help cover Tunisia's external financing needs in 2016 and 2017, while supporting reform measures aimed at achieving a more sustainable balance of payments and budgetary situation, improving the investment climate, and fostering economic integration and regulatory convergence with the EU.
 The ultimate aim is to help Tunisia lay the conditions for sustainable, inclusive and employment-generating economic growth.